 Rogan Josh (Kashmiri Chile–Braised Lamb)

-Smoky red Kashmiri chile powder and rich ghee are the foundations of the sauce for tender lamb shanks in this classic dish served as part of the Kashmiri feast called wazwaan.
-Cooked for weddings and other auspicious occasions, the wazwaan is comprised of 36 dishes, the majority of them lamb.
-The wazas, or cooks, who prepare the meal come from long lines of chefs schooled in the art.
-This recipe, from Ahdoo’s Hotel in Srinagar, Kashmir, first appeared in the tablet edition of our August/September 2014 special India issue.
+Smoky red Kashmiri chile powder and rich ghee are the foundations of this recipe from Ahdoo’s Hotel in Srinagar, Kashmir.
+Cooked for weddings and other auspicious occasions, the Kashmiri feast wazwan can include up to 36 dishes, often including these tender lamb shanks.
+The cooks who prepare the banquet are supervised by a wouste waze, or master chef, schooled in the art of this meat-centric meal.
+This rogan josh recipe first appeared in the tablet edition of our August/September 2014 special India issue.

 - 2 tsp. ground ginger